College: Arts and Sciences

 By integrating theory and practice, the moving-image production program produces filmmakers with critical-thinking skills and independent voices who will bring new vision to the film industry, independent cinema, and visual culture.

-Thirty-five students are accepted annually.
+Admission to the moving-image production major is competitive.
+30 to 35 students are accepted annually.
 Students who are not accepted are encouraged to explore the film studies major and its corresponding minors, where they will be able to continue their pursuits in the study of film theory, history and production.

 Students accepted to the moving-image production major complete 38 credits in the major, plus 15 credits in the required film studies minor.